Jeremiah-Rojas/Malicious-Script/README.md

 | where FileName =~ "calc.exe"
 ```
 Rule 3:
-This rule was designed to trigger an alert when Powershell is used to download content from the internet; this is done using the 'Invoke-WebRequest'.
+This rule was designed to trigger an alert when Powershell is used to download content from the internet; this is done using the `Invoke-WebRequest`.
 I created the detection rule using the following query:
 ```kql
 DeviceProcessEvents